bruce-one/HA-proxy/README.md

     $ docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro gzmaxsum/ha-proxy

-Then start any containers you want proxied with an env var `VIRTUAL_HOST=subdomain.youdomain.com`
+Then start any containers you want proxied with an label `ha-proxy.host=subdomain.youdomain.com`

-    $ docker run -e VIRTUAL_HOST=foo.bar.com  ...
+    $ docker run -l ha-proxy.host=foo.bar.com  ...

 The containers being proxied must [expose](https://docs.docker.com/engine/reference/run/#expose-incoming-ports) the port to be proxied, either by using the `EXPOSE` directive in their `Dockerfile` or by using the `--expose` flag to `docker run` or `docker create`.

-Provided your DNS is setup to forward foo.bar.com to the host running HA-proxy, the request will be routed to a container with the VIRTUAL_HOST env var set.
+Provided your DNS is setup to forward foo.bar.com to the host running HA-proxy, the request will be routed to a container with the ha-proxy.host label set.

 ### Image variants